gamurigm/Game_of_Life/tests/UNIT_TESTS.md

 ## 2. Testing randomizeGrid function:
 The purpose of testing the randomizeGrid function is to ensure that it generates a random grid with the appropriate life or death states assigned to each cell.
+Follow these steps:
+1. In the test folder Run on terminal: `node randomizeGrid_test.js` 2.test the following:

 **2.a** Test-case: `rows=1 columns=1`
 **result:**